Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 ~/claude-work/ ← This will be your home base for future Claude Code work

-This may seem trivial but is important for future use.
-I'll write based on my own mistakes.
+This may seem trivial but it's important for future use.
+I'll include lessons from my own mistakes.

 Places to avoid